 Employment Outlook and Salary Info

 Principals work in supervisory positions at the K-12 levels, commonly after gaining several years of teaching experience and earning graduate degrees.
-The U.S. Bureau of Labor Statistics (BLS) predicted that, from 2010-2020, principals at the elementary, middle, and high school levels would see a ten percent increase in employment, which is about as fast as the average for all occupations nationally.
-In May 2010, the median annual salary for these principals was about $87,000, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicted that, from 2014-2024, principals at the elementary, middle, and high school levels would see a six percent increase in employment, which is as fast as average for all occupations nationally.
+In May 2015, the median annual salary for these principals was about $90,410, according to the BLS.

 Continuing Education, Licensing, and Certification